Monster: The Ed Gein Story: Critical response

-The review aggregator website Rotten Tomatoes reported a 22% approval rating based on 41 critic reviews.
-Metacritic, which uses a weighted average, gave a score of 28 out of 100 based on 15 critics, indicating "generally unfavorable" reviews.
+The review aggregator website Rotten Tomatoes reported a 22% approval rating, based on 41 critic reviews, with an average rating of 3.9/10.
+Metacritic, which uses a weighted average, gave a score of 28 out of 100, based on 15 critics, indicating "generally unfavorable" reviews.

 In her review for Variety, Aramide Tinubu commends the season for its strong production values, highlighting the "absolutely outstanding performances" of the lead actors and the "classic noir film style" portrayal of 1950s Wisconsin.
 However, she criticizes the series for its campy tone, excessive graphic violence, and overabundance of subplots, which contribute to a lack of cohesive tone and resolution.
 Tinubu argues that the show prioritizes Ed Gein's pop culture image over a deeper exploration of his abusive mother–son relationship with Augusta, a theme introduced in the first episode but largely abandoned thereafter.
 She concludes that this focus "makes Ed Gein mythical again, and in turn strips away the texture and grit that was desperately needed to make the series work."

 The Hollywood Reporter's Daniel Fienberg criticized the season as a "tired, overstuffed mess" that squanders Charlie Hunnam's and Laurie Metcalf's performances, while failing to meaningfully engage with the series' meta themes on true crime's cultural legacy.
 Fienberg questioned the show's decision to depict explicit imagery, noting that it caters to audience demand for "monstrosities" while at the same time mocking their consumption of it.
 He described the season's narrative as chaotic and its themes as contradictory, lacking the cohesive episodes found in its predecessors such as "The Hurt Man" from Monsters: The Lyle and Erik Menendez Story (2024) and "Silenced" from Dahmer – Monster: The Jeffrey Dahmer Story (2022).
 Fienberg concluded that the season "feels like Ryan Murphy's anthology has finally run out of gas," prioritizing spectacle over substance in a way that "honors neither the victims nor the monster it claims to dissect."

 Writing for The Age, Craig Mathieson described the season as "dreadful in enough ways to be repellent rather than mere trash," criticizing the selection of "the wrong monster" in Ed Gein, who "had little personality, zero purpose, and provided no real illumination on his crimes."
 He called it a "garish, wildly unfocused, and fundamentally dishonest attempt to make eight episodes of prestige horror."
 Mathieson criticized Hunnam's "one-note performance as a mewling weirdo with a high-pitched voice," and dismissed the production's inauthentic period detail as "alternately grim and glossy."
 He further derided the series' sprawling subplots involving figures like Alfred Hitchcock (portrayed "as a peeper like Gein") and Ilse Koch, as well as "ludicrous additions" such as a fictional love interest for Gein and "pointless hallucinations" like him "danc[ing] to a record and flirt[ing] with a corpse," culminating in a "late, heinous effort to fictitiously rehabilitate" Gein by having him aid in capturing Ted Bundy, which Mathieson deemed "the last of too many egregious errors.